kevinchu-work/react-chatbot-dummy-js/README.md

 # ChatBot UI Demo with interaction effect

-- Offline available, no server is required to run this demo
+- Offline ready!
+Please refer to "Run the project" to start it.
 - Accessibilities (WCAG 2.1 Level AA) fulfilled

 ## 3rd Library